buymeasoda/refdocs/Git.md

     git push -u <remote> <branch>

-For example, to push to origin master and set your current branch to track master
+For example, to push to origin main and set your current branch to track main

-    git push -u origin master
+    git push -u origin main

 Assign the current branch to track the named remote branch